Seymour, Indiana: 20th century

-On October 22, 1908, William Howard Taft, the Republican Nominee for President of the United States, made a campaign speech in Seymour to 10,000 people at the Chestnut Street railroad crossing during his whistle-stop tour of Indiana two weeks before the election.
-He would go on to win the Presidency.
+On October 22, 1908, William Howard Taft, the Republican nominee for president, drew a crowd of about 10,000 people to a campaign speech at the Chestnut Street railroad crossing during a whistle-stop tour of Indiana two weeks before he won the election.

-In 1913, the Great Flood hit Seymour causing widespread death and destruction.
-It was the deadliest natural disaster to ever hit the area.
-The East Fork of the White River reached 27.50 ft above the level recorded in the flood of 1884.
+In 1913 the Great Flood struck Seymour.
+It was the deadliest natural disaster in the area's history, as the East Fork of the White River crested 27.50 ft above the level of the 1884 flood.